Chillin’ in Cartago…Literally

 Print

 Shortly after the adventure started, I found myself wondering if I had been given the short end of the stick when I found out that others in the group were headed toward beach towns to spend their school year.
 One even brought a surfboard!
-That really didn’t seem fair.
+That didn’t really seem fair.

-It was February and the days were pleasant and sunny, and the evenings cool.
-They were much chillier than I imagined for Costa Rica and this was summer!
-Classes hadn’t started and the rainy season hadn’t even kicked in.
+It was February, and the days were pleasant and sunny, and the evenings cool.
+They were much chillier than I imagined for Costa Rica, and this was summer!
+Classes hadn’t started, and the rainy season hadn’t even kicked in.
 It never occurred to me to pack a couple of sweaters.
 What I didn’t know was that this cooler climate, in the so-called “tropics”, would soon come to grow on me.

 Cartago Is Known for Cooler Temperatures